-Confession: I have outsourced a couple of articles on this blog.
-Although I write 97% of everything ever posted here, I'm not above outsourcing articles that I know my readers want to read, but that I don't want to right.
+Although I write 95% of everything posted on EntreResource.com, I'm not above outsourcing articles that I know my readers want to read, but that I don't want to write.

 My Experience Buying from Constant-Content.com